Experienced Maryland Car Accident Lawyers

 What Happens While My Car is Being Repaired After an Accident?

 While your car is being repaired we will be in communication with the insurance company, and try to get what is called a “direct bill rental,” so that you won’t even see the rental car bill.
 So that the rental car bill will go directly to the insurance company responsible for the accident.
-Again, at Plaxen & Adler we do not charge for this service.
+Again, at Plaxen Adler Muncy we do not charge for this service.

 Learn more about car accidents in Maryland

 Maryland car accident lawyers you can trust to protect you and your loved ones